maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

   <figcaption> The output trace</figcaption>
 </figure>

-I can then start loading the paper by placing it next to the blue lines and arrows on the left and adjusting the right blocker.
+I can then start loading the paper (I don't know which one exactly, I found some piece of it in a box, I think it's actually vinyl) by placing it next to the blue lines and arrows on the left and adjusting the right blocker.
 Then press the load button on the machine.

 <figure> <center>
   <img src="./../../img/mod03/load.jpg" alt="logo text" width="80%" />